Unity Ticket 2024 FAQs

 Can a candidate for a down-ballot office hijack the No Labels ballot line?

-What is the No Labels Common Sense policy playbook?
+What is the No Labels Common Sense policy booklet?

-No Labels released Common Sensein July 2023.
+No Labels released the Common Sense policy booklet in July 2023.
 It provides a clear blueprint for where America’s commonsense majority wants this country to go – and it shows how we can address even the most contentious issues with civility and respect.

-We spent over a year talking to and surveying tens of thousands of Americans to understand their aspirations and priorities for the country.
+We spent over a year talking to tens of thousands of Americans, surveying them to understand their aspirations and priorities for the country.
 The result is Common Sense.

 Would No Labels use its ballot line in the states to nominate candidates for any offices other than the presidency of the United States?

 Is No Labels secretly working to elect former President Trump?

 Is No Labels funded by Trump supporters?

 Will the No Labels’ effort throw the presidential election into the House of Representatives?